bajibpathan/pt-musthave-series/Module7/Linux-Basics-Part2-Notes.md

 These special characters allow you to select filenames based on patterns of characters.

-- - Matches any characters
+- "\*" Matches any characters
-    ? - Matches any single character
+- "?" - Matches any single character
-    [characters] - Matches any character that is a member of the set characters.
+- "[characters]" - Matches any character that is a member of the set characters.
-    [!characters] - Matches any character that is not a member of the set characters
+- "[!characters]" - Matches any character that is not a member of the set characters

 Examples:
 | Pattern | Matches|